varxnnn/k8s-wp-nginx-sql/README.md

 ### MySQL
 #### Dockerfile: `./docker-images/Dockerfile.mysql`

 In the MySQL Dockerfile, we simply specify our base image.
+This Docker image is built and pushed to [Docker Hub](https://hub.docker.com/repository/docker/varxn/k8s-db).

 #### Kubernetes manifest: `./wp-assignment/templates/sql.yaml`.